 This will add a (?) to the field header, and your instruction will show when user clicks on the (?).

-You can add manual attributes to the field.
-However, please do not use this feature unless instructed by Ragic support.
-For more details, please refer to this article.
+Note: Please do not use this feature unless instructed by Ragic support.

 To add manual attributes to a field, you can enter the Design mode of the form page, select the field, and navigate to Field Settings > Other > Manual attributes on the left side of the page.